mmduser1/i_user_filter/README.en.md

-# iwara user filter FORK版
+# iwara user filter FORK version

 A Chrome extension that adds NG user functionality to a super healthy video site